Veena (TV series)

-Veena is a Pakistani television series starring Fahad Mustafa in the titular role as a eunuch, who struggles for the survival of his community.
+Veena is a Pakistani television series starring Fahad Mustafa in the title role as a eunuch, who struggles for the welfare of his community.
 The supporting cast includes Abid Ali, Beenish Chohan, Javeria Abbasi, Shabbir Jan and Nauman Masood.
 It was directed by Syed Atif Hussain and first broadcast on ARY Digital in 2009.

 Mustafa's performance in the series was met with critical acclaim, and is marked as his first breakthrough.
-The series received two nominations at 9th Lux Style Awards, including Best TV Actor for Mustafa and Best TV Writer.
+The series received two nominations at the 9th Lux Style Awards, including Best TV Actor for Mustafa and Best TV Writer.